 While there’s no argument that bookmakers make £millions from people betting on horse racing, you only need to go through the race cards on any given day to realise just how many races bookmakers sponsor.
 So, they also do their part to keep this massive boost to the economy going.
 Of course, bookmakers also employ many people to work online, in their shops, on the course, and at their offices.

 You might think that gambling to keep an industry going is a vicious cycle, but it’s a cycle that would be detrimental to the economy if it stopped.

 Other Parts Of The Economy That Gambling Helps

 There are also many other jobs that are created by people’s desire to gamble, such as journalists, photographers, presenters, and tipsters.
-Many of which works for sites that are sponsored by bookmakers such as Sky Sports and Sky Sports Racing.
+Many of which work for sites that are sponsored by bookmakers such as Sky Sports and Sky Sports Racing.

-Here at Betting Gods, we aren’t affiliated or sponsored by any bookmakers, but the careers of our tipsters are also directly linked to the positive impact that gambling has on the economy.
+Here at Betting Gods, we aren’t affiliated with or sponsored by any bookmakers, but the careers of our tipsters are also directly linked to the positive impact that gambling has on the economy.